jeffThompson/DesigningWithData/Assignments/Week04_InfographicsAndStories.md

 Your assignment over the next two weeks is to finish your poster and print it.
 Using the feedback you got this week, work towards a poster design that tells a story through your data and creates a cohesive whole.
 Printing can be done in the Fab Lab during open hours (see the details above in `Deliverables`).

 Bring your printed poster to class (again, please remember that presentation and craft are part of your grade, so keep it clean and tidy), and upload a PDF to Canvas.

+**Please also install an FTP client for our data dig in two weeks.
+I suggest [Filezilla](https://filezilla-project.org/), which is bare-bones but free.
+If you're willing to spend a little money, [Transmit](https://panic.com/transmit/#download) is excellent and well maintained (there is a free trial for 7 days, which might get you through this project).**

 ### RESOURCES